 Morgan Stanley Stockbroker Suspended For Unauthorized Trading

-Clarence Mark Tingle, of Lewes, Delaware, a stockbroker currently registered with Morgan Stanley, has been fined $5,000.00 and suspended from associating with any Financial Industry Regulatory Authority (FINRA) member in any capacity based upon consenting to findings that he effected discretionary trades in customer accounts without authorization.
-Letter of Acceptance, Waiver and Consent, No. 2014042951501 (Nov.
-4, 2015).
+Robert Steven Beck, of Jenkintown, Pennsylvania, a stockbroker formerly registered with Morgan Stanley, has been fined $5,000.00 and suspended from associating with any Financial Industry Regulatory Authority (FINRA) member firm in any capacity after consenting to findings that he effected discretionary trades in a customer’s account.
+Letter of Acceptance, Waiver and Consent, No. 2014042560001 (Dec.
+13, 2016).

 Guiliano Law Group

 Our practice is limited to the representation of investors.
 We accept representation on a contingent fee basis, meaning there is no cost to you unless we make a recovery for you.
 There is never any charge for a consultation or an evaluation of your claim.
 For more information, contact us at (877) SEC-ATTY.